Lindsey Graham On Trump Ordering Mueller Firing: ‘I Don’t Care’

-As The Inquisitr detailed, Senator Lindsey Graham had no qualms about using the impeachment process when it came to President Bill Clinton, but the South Carolina Republican seems to have more lax standards when it comes to current President Donald Trump, as The Hill reports.
+As The Inquisitr detailed, Senator Lindsey Graham had no qualms about using the impeachment process when it came to President Bill Clinton, but the South Carolina Republican seems to have more lax standards when it comes to President Donald Trump, as The Hill reports.
 Graham is chairman of the Senate Judiciary Committee.
 As such, he was recently discussing his opinions following the release of a redacted version of Special Counsel Robert Mueller’s report on Russian meddling in the 2016 election.

 “I don’t care what they talked about.
 He didn’t do anything.
 The point is the president did not impede Mueller from doing his investigation,” Graham said during his appearance Sunday.
 “I don’t care what happened between him and Don McGahn.
 Here’s what I care about: Was Mueller allowed to do his job?
 And the answer is yes.”